tomomiyazaki/tomomiyazaki.github.io/index.md

 # My Goals
 1. Respect everyone.
 1. Work for neighbours.
-1. Comparison with myself, not others.
+1. Compare with myself, not others.

 # Research